349th Air Refueling Squadron: Air Force reserve

-Activated in the reserves in 1947 at Miami Army Air Field, Florida.
-Unclear whether or not the unit was manned or equipped; inactivated in 1949 due to budget restrictions.
+The squadron was again activated in the reserve at Miami Army Air Field, Florida and assigned to the 100th Group on 29 May 1947.
+There, its training was supervised by the 473d AAF Base Unit (later the 2585th Air Force Reserve Training Center) of Air Defense Command (ADC).
+It was nominally a very heavy bomber squadron, but it does not appear the squadron was fully staffed and it was equipped only with training aircraft.

+In 1948 Continental Air Command (ConAC) assumed responsibility for managing reserve and Air National Guard units from ADC.
+The 349th was inactivated when ConAC reorganized its reserve units under the wing base organization system in June 1949.
+The squadron's personnel and equipment, along with other reserve units at Miami were transferred to elements of the 435th Troop Carrier Wing.

 Strategic Air Command

 Reactivated under Strategic Air Command received new, swept wing Boeing B-47 Stratojets in 1956 which were designed to carry nuclear weapons and to penetrate Soviet air defenses with its high operational ceiling and near supersonic speed.
 The squadron flew the B-47 for about a decade when by the mid-1960s it had become obsolescent and vulnerable to new Soviet air defenses.
 The squadron began to send its Stratojets to Aerospace Maintenance and Regeneration Center at Davis–Monthan AFB for retirement in 1965, the last being retired in 1966, one of the last B-47 Squadrons.

 Redesignated as a strategic reconnaissance squadron from 1966–1976.

 Air Refueling

 The squadron flew air refueling in support of the Lockheed SR-71 Blackbird from 1976–1990 and provided cargo and aerial refueling support to combat units in Southwest Asia from, August 1990 – March 1991.